yimingli1998/hgc_net/readme.md

 train.py & vis.py
 ```

 to train the model and visualize it.
-Note that I did not test this part but it should be work.